Description

 PANZ Ōtautahi Christchurch Campus

-Simon Gurnsey is a Sociometrist and Trainer Educator Practitioner in training (TEPit).
+Simon Gurnsey is an AANZPA Sociometrist and Trainer Educator Practitioner in training (TEPit).
 He provides training in the PANZ Ōtautahi Christchurch and Ōtepoti Dunedin Campuses.
-He has held various leadership roles within the Australian and Aotearoa New Zealand Psychodrama Association (AANZPA), including Treasurer on the Executive committee and was the AANZPA Membership Administrator for many years.
-Since 2017, when he began working as a trainer, Simon has led training workshops and programs that empower individuals and groups to tap into their spontaneity, creativity and relational potential.
+He has held various leadership roles within the Australian and Aotearoa New Zealand Psychodrama Association (AANZPA), including Treasurer on the Executive Committee and served as the AANZPA Membership Administrator for many years.

-Simon's current focus lies in exploring how psychodrama can be used to foster inclusion and equity in professional settings.
-He has worked for many years in NGO organisations Including post-earthquake with Ōtautahi organisation's Gap Filler and Greening the Rubble.
-His systemic orientation integrates a focus on the community, the developmental and the political spheres in enabling effective organisation and action.
-Simon is particularly interested in how psychodrama can support individuals to develop greater self-awareness, authenticity and spontaneity within the context of their communities.
-He has been published in AANZPA's journal, where he writes about mythical stories, organisational culture, and the application of sociometry.
+Simon has a focus on using psychodrama to foster inclusion and equity in professional settings.
+He has worked for many years in NGO organisations, most recently with the award-winning environmental organisation Weed Action Native Habitat Restoration Trust.
+His systemic orientation integrates a focus on the community, developmental and political spheres in enabling effective organisation and action.
+He has been published in AANZPA's journal, where he writes about mythical stories, organisational culture and the application of sociometry.

-Outside of his professional life, Simon keeps his creativity flowing through his passion for building things out of wood and earth.
+Simon keeps his creativity flowing through his passion for building things out of wood and earth.
+Pictures of his new woodshed are available!
 He enjoys spending time at the home he shares with Sara Crane and a large number of domestic animals.
-Simon's dedication to personal growth and community connection drives both his work and personal endeavours, allowing him to bring authenticity, curiosity and warmth to all aspects of his life.

 Sara Crane